joeedh/CppCoreGuidelines/CppCoreGuidelines.md

 * Warn when a function declares two iterators (including pointers) of the same type instead of a range or a view.
 * (Not enforceable) This is a philosophical guideline that is infeasible to check directly.

-### <a name="Ri-unrelated"></a>I.24: Avoid adjacent parameters that can be invoked by the same arguments in either order with different meaning
+### <a name="Ri-unrelated" tags="function,arguments"></a>I.24: Avoid adjacent parameters that can be invoked by the same arguments in either order with different meaning

 ##### Reason